It’s the ultimate LLC showdown: Florida vs. Delaware. Both states have their advantages, but which one is the right choice for your business?

 Delaware is a desirable state to form an LLC in, and for good reason.
-Here’s what you can expect when you incorporate your remote business in Delaware:
+Here’s what you can expect when you incorporate your remote business in Delaware.

 Want to take it a step further?
 Pair your Delaware LLC with a Delaware virtual mailbox (which gets you a US-based commercial business address) to cover all of your bases and ensure your privacy won’t be compromised in any way.

 One of the most notable benefits of incorporating your LLC in Delaware is their business-friendly court system.
-Delaware is home to the Court of Chancery, a reputable, non-trial court that focuses on commercial litigation and real estate matters.
-Judges who are assigned to this court are experienced in corporate law and small business legal matters.
+Delaware is home to the Court of Chancery, a reputable non-trial court that focuses on commercial litigation and real estate matters.
+Judges who are assigned to this court are highly experienced in corporate law and small business legal matters.
 This is a huge benefit for small businesses because it means that any outcomes are decided based on past case law, versus public opinion (which is often clouded by emotions and biases).

 No Sales Tax for Your Delaware LLC

-While these benefits may sound appealing, don’t be so quick to discount a Florida LLC; they come with some pretty desirable advantages of their own!
+While these benefits may sound appealing, don’t be so quick to discount a Florida LLC.
+They come with some pretty desirable advantages of their own!